rlt3/Dialogue/README.md

 just a separate Script for each element.
 This is because each element is a separate unit as far as standards go.

-Because Scripts are just Lua objects, there's no reason one couldn't still make an `id` object to use inside the `p`, `div`, `span` Scripts.
-Then we could feed in the attributes of the element.
-I don't have tables with keys working for Dialogue yet, so very simple solution is just to use a set table: `{optional id, {optional, class, names} }`
+Because Scripts are just Lua modules, there's no reason one couldn't still make an `attributes` module to use inside the `p`, `div`, `span` Scripts.
+It would be a shame to repeat every attribute for each element.

+Since I don't have tables with keys working for Dialogue yet, table with a set
+definition: `{optional id, {optional, class, names} }`.
+Otherwise, we'd just be able to look and see if the key exists or not.

-Here's some HTML to parse:
+Here's some HTML:

     <div id="main-content" class="container">
         <h1>